davindicode/universal-count-model/README.md

 This is the code repository for this [paper](https://www.biorxiv.org/content/10.1101/2021.06.27.450063v2).
 Models are implemented in Python with dependencies on libraries listed below at the end.
-We also include a neural data analysis library that was written for constructing scalable neural encoding models using a modern deep learning framework.
+We also include a neural data analysis library that was written for constructing scalable neural encoding models using a modern deep learning framework (see ```lib/``` for more details).
-The baseline models, along with the universal count model proposed in our work, are implemented in the library and can be used for analysis of other neural datasets.
+The baseline models, along with the Universal Count Model (UCM) proposed in our work, are implemented in the library and can be used for analysis of other neural datasets.

 <p align="center">
 <img src="./plots/schematic.png" width="800"/>